 Emory hospitals and teaching hospitals were responsible for serving over 5.5 million patient service in 2017.

 Mission Statement of Emory University School of Medicine

 The Emory University School of Medicine ensures to provide the highest standards in education, patient care, and biomedical research.
 They have committed to recruit and develop a diverse group of students and innovate leaders who can lead the medical world for a better tomorrow.

 - Advance the early detection, treatment, and prevention of disease

-- Conducting innovative and collaborative research and using it in practice of medicine
+- Conducting innovative and collaborative research and using it in the practice of medicine

 - Developing outstanding clinicians who are lifelong learners and provide the highest quality compassionate care